ibm-cloud-docs/pattern-sap-on-vcenter-server/networking-design.md

 Networking is a key aspect of any cloud deployment.
 When you are planning your network design, consider enterprise connectivity, latency, throughput, resiliency, and security requirements.

-When you deploy SAP to VMware® vCenter Server® on {{site.data.keyword.Bluemix_notm}}, keep in mind a few key networking considerations:
+When you deploy SAP to VMware Cloud Foundation (VCF) for Classic on {{site.data.keyword.Bluemix_notm}}, keep in mind a few key networking considerations:

 - Network bandwidth: SAP applications can be very demanding in terms of network bandwidth, so it's important to make sure that you have sufficient bandwidth that is allocated to your SAP environment. {{site.data.keyword.Bluemix_notm}} offers various networking options, including {{site.data.keyword.dl_full_notm}}, which provides up to 10 GB of bandwidth between {{site.data.keyword.Bluemix_notm}} and your existing data center.
 - Network security: SAP applications often contain sensitive data.
 It is important to make sure that your SAP environments are secure and properly isolated.
 As a security best practice, isolate production from nonproduction workloads.
 It’s also a best practice to isolate by application tiers, for example, separating application from database. {{site.data.keyword.Bluemix_notm}} and VMware® vCenter Server®(VCS) on {{site.data.keyword.Bluemix_notm}} enables the creation of logically isolated environments and application tiers. {{site.data.keyword.Bluemix_notm}} that uses vCenter Server offers various security features, including next generation firewalls, network segmentation, intrusion detection and prevention capability, and encryption.
 Use a layered security approach to provide isolation and segmentation between your SAP environments and your application tiers by using add-on firewalls and [NSX-T](/docs/vmwaresolutions?topic=vmwaresolutions-nsx-t-design) included in the vCenter Server offering.

 In addition to the general networking considerations, there are a few VMware specific networking tools for SAP deployments on VMware on {{site.data.keyword.Bluemix_notm}}:

 - VMware NSX-T: VMware NSX-T provides network virtualization that is used to isolate, create, and manage networks for SAP applications on VMware.
-It's used to provide network isolation and segmentation through the creation of vxLANs on the overlay network. {{site.data.keyword.Bluemix_notm}} for VMware® vCenter Server® includes VMware NSX-T.
+It's used to provide network isolation and segmentation through the creation of VXLAN on the overlay network. {{site.data.keyword.Bluemix_notm}} for VMware® vCenter Server® includes VMware NSX-T.
 - VMware HCX: VMware HCX can be used to provide a migration solution that can be used to migrate SAP applications from on-premises to {{site.data.keyword.Bluemix_notm}}.

-## VMware Nntworking
+## VMware Networking
 {: #networking-design}

-A VMware® vCenter Server® on {{site.data.keyword.Bluemix_notm}} deployment uses both an Underlay and Overlay network.
+A VMware Cloud Foundation (VCF) for Classic on {{site.data.keyword.Bluemix_notm}} deployment uses both an Underlay and Overlay network.

 ### Underlay network
 {: #networking-underlay}